The-CJ/phzcf/README.md

 I just made this because i wanted my config files to look like i want them, soooo yeah... duh

 It suppose to be an easy to read syllable file, which contents can be easily imported into a python program, Together with full JSON support in variable values.
+In it's core it's meant to be one-dimensional, but you might use JSON objects or list to got as deep as you want.

 ## Background info
 I actually just made this, because you can not add comments into JSON files, which i used a long time to store my configs.